Jason Witten: 2013 season

-In the regular season opener against the New York Giants, Witten had two receiving touchdowns in the 36–31 victory.
-In Week 2 against the Kansas City Chiefs, Witten surpassed Shannon Sharpe with the second most receptions as a tight end in NFL history.
+During the season opener against the New York Giants, Witten had two receiving touchdowns in the 36–31 victory.
+In the next game against the Kansas City Chiefs, Witten surpassed Shannon Sharpe with the second most receptions as a tight end in NFL history.
 His three catches during the game brought his career total to 817.

-In Week 5, against the Denver Broncos, he had seven receptions for 121 receiving yards and one touchdown in the 51–48 shootout loss.
-In Week 12, in the second divisional game against the Giants, he added two more receiving touchdowns in the 24–21 victory.
-In the season finale against the Philadelphia Eagles, he had 12 receptions for 135 yards in the 24–22 loss.
-He finished the 2013 season with starts in all 16 games.
-He recorded 73 receptions for 851 yards and eight touchdowns.
+During Week 5 against the Denver Broncos, Witten had seven receptions for 121 receiving yards and a touchdown in the 51–48 loss.
+During Week 12 in the second divisional game against the Giants, he added two more receiving touchdowns in the 24–21 victory.
+In the season finale against the Philadelphia Eagles, he had 12 receptions for 135 yards during the narrow 24–22 loss.
+Witten finished the 2013 season with 73 receptions for 851 yards and eight touchdowns in 16 games and starts.
 He was named to the Pro Bowl for the ninth time in his career.
-He was ranked 98th by his fellow players on the NFL Top 100 Players of 2014.
+Witten was ranked 98th by his fellow players on the NFL Top 100 Players of 2014.

 2014 season

-In a Week 5 game against the Houston Texans on October 5, Witten became only the third tight end with 10,000 career receiving yards, joining Shannon Sharpe and Tony Gonzalez.
+During Week 5 against the Houston Texans, Witten became only the third tight end with 10,000 career receiving yards, joining Shannon Sharpe and Tony Gonzalez.

-Witten became the all-time leader for consecutive starts by a tight end after he started against the Seattle Seahawks in Week 6.
-In that same game, he also became the second tight end in NFL history to reach 900 receptions.
+Witten became the all-time leader for consecutive starts by a tight end after starting against the Seattle Seahawks in Week 6.
+In that same game, Witten also became the second tight end in NFL history to reach 900 receptions.

-In Week 7, Witten had 27 yards against the New York Giants to move his career receiving yards to 10,065 to pass Shannon Sharpe (10,060) for the second-most receiving yards by an NFL tight end.
-In Week 16, Witten sprained his knee against the Indianapolis Colts but was still able to play in the season finale against the Washington Redskins.
+During Week 7, Witten had 27 receiving yards against the New York Giants to move his career receiving yards to 10,065 to pass Shannon Sharpe (10,060) for the second-most receiving yards by an NFL tight end.
+During Week 16, Witten sprained his knee against the Indianapolis Colts but was still able to play in the season finale against the Washington Redskins.

 That season, the Cowboys emphasized the running game and although his receiving production declined, his blocking was noticed while helping DeMarco Murray lead the NFL in rushing.
-Witten finished with 60 receptions for 654 yards and five touchdowns.
+Witten finished with 60 receptions for 654 yards and five touchdowns in 16 games and starts.
 He was named to his tenth career Pro Bowl for his 2014 season.
-He was ranked 93rd by his peers on the NFL Top 100 Players of 2015.
+Witten was ranked 93rd by his peers on the NFL Top 100 Players of 2015.